Easy As Cookies

 • 📖 Recipe

-All-purpose flour goes into both the shortbread crust and the filling.
+Flour: Helps both the shortbread crust and the filling set properly.

 Creamed butter and sugar, in a stand mixer bowl.